shaik1002/biggitlabbomb/doc/ci/runners/runners_scope.md

    that displays in GitLab.
 1. Optional.
 In the **Configuration** section, add additional configurations.
 1. Select **Create runner**.
-1. Select the platform where GitLab Runner is installed.
-1. Complete the onscreen instructions:
-   - For Linux, macOS, and Windows, when prompted by the command line:
+1. Follow the on-screen instructions to register the runner from the command line.
+When prompted by the command line:
    - For the `GitLab instance URL`, use the URL for your GitLab instance.
 For example, if your project is hosted on `gitlab.example.com/yourname/yourproject`, your GitLab instance URL is `https://gitlab.example.com`.
    - For the `executor`, enter the type of [executor](https://docs.gitlab.com/runner/executors/).
 The executor is the environment where the runner executes the job.
-   - For Google Cloud, see [Provisioning runners in Google Cloud](provision_runners_google_cloud.md).

 You can also [use the API](../../api/users.md#create-a-runner-linked-to-a-user) to create a runner.